London Unveiled: Explore the 5 Must-see Attractions

 The Tower of London

-From jail to palace, treasures and private zoo, the magnificent Tower of London has met many different roles over the centuries.
-Inside the massive White Tower, built in 1078 by William the Conqueror, is the 17th-century kings line, with their remarkable displays of royal armor and armor.
+From jail to Palace, treasures, and private zoo, the magnificent Tower of London has met many different roles over the centuries.
+Inside the massive White Tower, built in 1078 by William the Conqueror, is the 17th-century king’s line, with remarkable displays of royal armor and armor.

-The adjacent Tower Bridge, its two towering towers that rise 200 meters above the Thames, is one of London’s most famous landmarks.
-Built by William the Conqueror to protect London and keep the citizens of the city insight, as well as boat traffic on the Thames.
-The original tower, the White Tower.
-The tower complex, now about 18 hectares in size.
+The adjacent Tower Bridge, two towering towers that rise 200 meters above the Thames, is one of London’s most famous landmarks—built by William the Conqueror to protect London and keep the citizens of the city in sight, as well as boat traffic on the Thames: the original tower, the White Tower.
+The tower complex is now about 18 hectares in size.

 Westminster Abbey

-Westminster Abbey is located in a place that has been associated with Christianity since the early 7th century.
+Westminster Abbey has been associated with Christianity since the early 7th century.
 Westminster Abbey was founded in 1065 by Edward the Confessor as a place of mediation.
 The outer fabric of the abbey was restored several times and re-acidified in different types of stone.

-The figures above the north entrance were carved by the lords Farmer and Brindley, some have been restored and show Christ in majesty blessing the church and the world, surrounded by angels.
-Together with royal builders of the abbey.
+The figures above the north entrance were carved by the lords Farmer and Brindley; some have been restored, show Christ in majesty, blessing the church and the world, and are surrounded by angels.
+Together with the royal builders of the abbey.
 On the central column is the Blessed Virgin Mary holding the crowned Christ in her arms.